Islamist insurgency in Benin: Government response and Defulanization

 In late 2022, the Beninese government founded new organizations and improved existing ones to combat the rising jihadist threat; the National Guard, the First Commando Parachute Battalion, and the First Armored Group were established, and the Defense and Security Forces (Forces de Defense et Securite) were improved from an underequipped ragtag militia into a more modern army.
 The National Guard was expanded to be five times larger, under the control of Colonel Codjo Francois Amoussou and his deputy Faizal Gomina.
 By February 2025, the Beninese Army had 8,200 soldiers active on the frontlines and 1,500 in training.
 The Beninese government also improved development and relations with northern Beninese communities.
 President Talon met with Fulani community leaders in December 2024 to ease tensions and prevent Fulani youth from flocking to JNIM.
-Despite this, JNIM and ISGS (particularly the former) expanded their messaging towards Beninese civilians, and targeted non-Fulani groups like Gourmantches also located in northern Benin.
+Despite this, JNIM and ISSP (particularly the former) expanded their messaging towards Beninese civilians, and targeted non-Fulani groups like Gourmantches also located in northern Benin.

 Between 2022 and 2023, JNIM utilized existing smuggling, poaching, and illicit networks in Benin as sources of cash and goodwill.
 Audio messages were released in Bariba calling on civilians to turn to JNIM and to "rise up against those who grab their land, enrich themselves and benefit on the back of their efforts."
 However, other JNIM propaganda is explicitly religious and called for abstinence from alcohol and smoking.

 Three zones of JNIM activity in northern Benin were also evident by 2023; the ethnic melting pot of Western Atakora, the Nigerien border zone of Northern Alibori, and the Banikorara-Kerou-Kouande area.
 Western Atakora was the dominant region of expansion for JNIM in 2021 and 2022, being home to Pendjari National Park and Berba, Ditamari, Natemba, Yende, Gourmantche, and pockets of Fulani communities.
 JNIM focused their original proselytization efforts and smuggling networks here, but did not address ethnic tensions.
-In northern Alibori, JNIM solidified territorial ambitions in September 2022 in villages along the Niger river to expel ISGS militants, but were eventually pushed out by Beninese FDS after November 2022.
+In northern Alibori, JNIM solidified territorial ambitions in September 2022 in villages along the Niger river to expel ISSP militants, but were eventually pushed out by Beninese FDS after November 2022.
 After February 2023, both Beninese soldiers and JNIM focused their efforts on W National Park.
 By August 2023, renewed ties and months of aid distribution and mediation efforts by JNIM allowed for the group to make a comeback in northern Alibori, extending their influence over several towns.
 Late 2022 was the first time JNIM militants and sympathizers made their way into Banikoara and nearby towns and threatened local schools; clashes between JNIM and FAB did not occur in this area until early 2023.
 Originally, this was an area with little FAB presence, but this changed by the end of 2023.
 Additionally, cordial Bariba-Fulani relations forced JNIM to rely on land dispute mediation efforts to gain public sympathy.
+Between October and December 2025, the force "neutralised 45 terrorists and arrested 7 suspects, who were handed over to the competent judicial authorities", said an army memo seen by AFP.